-Use the M5 nuts on each side of the caster wheel to adjust the robot's inclination.
+Use the M5 nuts on each side of the caster wheel to adjust the inclination of the robot.

-Check that there are no loose nuts, and that the caster wheel aligns properly with the drive wheels as it influences the movement of the robot.
+Check there are no loose nuts and that the caster wheel aligns properly with the drive wheels as it influences the movement of the robot.

-Fig. 15: Assembling the caster wheel and adjusting of the robot inclination
+Fig. 14: Assembling the caster wheel and adjusting of the robot inclination

 Congratulations!
-You finished assembling the mechanics of your Bot'n Roll ONE A+!
+You finished assembling the mechanics of your Bot'n Roll ONE A!